 From August 2014 until 2018, we will commemorate the centenary of the First World War, the scars it left and the pride we felt when we emerged from the other side.
-The events that took place those 100 years ago meant a lot to us then and means a lot to our future.
+The events that took place 100 years ago meant a lot to us then and means a lot for our future.

 The Australian War Memorial will be commemorating the Centenary of the First World War through a variety of projects.

-From August 2014 we will also be projecting the names of the 62,000 men and women on the First World War Roll of Honour panels onto the outside of the Memorial building.
+From around August 2014 we will also be projecting the names of the 62,000 men and women on the First World War Roll of Honour panels onto the outside of the Memorial building.
 This project will continue over the four years of the centenary.

 Within the Commemorative Area from November 2014 to November 2018, school children will read the names and ages of each individual on the First World War Roll of Honour panels which will play over discreet speakers placed throughout the cloisters.
 This is an important project that will reflect the individual sacrifices made by the men and women who fought for Australia in the First World War.

-The Memorial will also be enhancing its website through a project called ANZAC Connections.
+The Memorial will also be enhancing its website through a project called Anzac Connections.
 This new search function will bring together our rich collection as well as the National Archives collection to tell the stories of our soldiers.

 Over 140,000 school children visit the Memorial a year, during the centenary, each child will write their name and school on a wooden cross.
 These crosses will then be placed on the graves of First World War Australian soldiers throughout Europe.

 One project we are currently working on is a travelling exhibition for the First World War.
 This exhibition will travel to regional communities across the country to share the stories of our First World War soldiers.
 This will be done through the use of collection items, projections of photos onto community buildings, and, potentially, the display of large technology items.
 The exhibition will have a focus on the Western Front and in particular the battle of Passchendaele.
 The exhibition will begin travelling from the end of 2015 or early 2016.